 How Many Days in Andorra?
-Why I Chose to Spend 2 Days in this Tiny Country
+Why 2 Days Worked for Me

-Andorra is a tiny country located in the Pyrenees Mountains between the countries of Spain and France.
-The country is the 16th smallest in the world by land and 11th smallest by population.
-Andorra has a population of just over 77,000 people.
-The largest city in Andorra is Andorra La Vella.
+Andorra is a tiny country located in the Pyrenees Mountains between Spain and France.
+It is the 16th smallest country in the world by land area and one of the smallest by population, with around 80,000 residents.
+The largest city — and the heart of most visits — is Andorra la Vella.

-I chose to spend two days in Andorra in the summer of 2017 because I thought it would be a unique destination that other travelers often overlook.
+I chose to spend two days in Andorra in the summer of 2017 because it felt like a unique destination that many travelers overlook.

 How Many Days in Andorra?
-Why I Chose to Spend 2 Days in Andorra - Table of Contents
+Why 2 Days Worked for Me - Table of Contents

 - What to See: Andorra La Vella